kbase/file_cache_server/docs/design-v1.md

 The response will include the following JSON fields:

-* `"status"` - "file_exists" | "no_file" | "error" - whether a file has been uploaded for this cache ID or not, or whether there was an error generating the ID.
+* `"status"` - "ok" | "error" - whether a file has been uploaded for this cache ID or not, or whether there was an error generating the ID.
 * `"id"`- the cache ID (plain string)
 * `"error"` - if "status" is "error", this will contain an error message